Find Trade Colleges

 56% Freshmen Loans

-There are 96 students at Milan Institute-Nampa in total, 96 are full-time undergraduates.
+There are 96 full-time undergraduates at Milan Institute-Nampa, and 96 students altogether.
 The school has a student-to-faculty ratio of 10 to 1.

-Roughly 56% of students at Milan Institute-Nampa take out loans to pay for college.
+56% of Milan Institute-Nampa students take out loans to afford college costs.
 The average amount of student loans is $4,362 a year.
-Milan Institute-Nampa has a 3.2% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The school reports a student loan default rate of 3.2% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from Milan Institute-Nampa is $21,197.